handsontable/hyperformula/docs/guide/known-limitations.md

 | Formatting inside the TEXT function                  | TEXT(A1,"dd-mm-yy")<br><br>TEXT(A1,"###.###”)                             | Not all formatting options are supported,<br>e.g. only some date formatting options: (`hh`, `mm`, `ss`, `am`, `pm`, `a`, `p`, `dd`, `yy`, and `yyyy`).<br><br>No currency formatting inside the TEXT function. | A wide variety of options for string formatting is supported.                                                                    | Same as Google Sheets.                                            |

 ### Built-in function implementation differences

+Some built-in functions are implemented differently than in Google Sheets or Microsoft Excel.

+To remove the differences, you can create custom implementations of those functions.

 | Function      | Example                                                    | HyperFormula | Google Sheets |     Microsoft Excel |
 |---------------|------------------------------------------------------------|-------------:|-------------:|-----------:|